Zen is a style of Buddhist spiritual practice

 Zen design embodies this minimalist philosophy, making use of natural materials, patterns of light and space.
 A Zen home is meant to be relaxing, contemplative and visually balanced and appealing.

-is all about using natural and earthy colors, in soft tones, such as white, grey, shades of beige or pink beige, which have the power to induce a sense of relaxation and calmness.
-To create diversity combine two matching colors or play with degrades of your favourite color.
+A Zen-inspired design is all about using natural and earthy colors, in soft tones, such as white, grey, shades of beige or pink beige, which have the power to induce a sense of relaxation and calmness.
+To create diversity combine two matching colors or play with degrades of your favorite color.

 Parquet is always a safe choice, as well as any massive wooden flooring and are the best option for your feet.
 White, greyish or any light earthy tone colored parquets are especially preferred but you can also choose colored parquet provided it matches with the interior and colors of the rest of the room.

-Electronic devices are most often a source of distraction and therefore do not integrate in a fully Zen decor.
-For instance if you need a TV set in the bedroom make sure you place it in a discrete area or hide it in a specially designed cupboard.
+Electronic devices are most often a source of distraction and therefore do not integrate into a fully Zen decor.
+For instance, if you need a TV set in the bedroom make sure you place it in a discrete area or hide it in a specially designed cupboard.

 Plants always have a calming effect with their soothing green colors and by providing oxygen which excludes suffocated background.
 However, avoid flowers which need special maintenance or may emanate disturbing scents.
 Since it is a Japanese influenced style Bonsai trees or hanging terrariums makes a good choice.